alexsave/dweets/textedit/README.md

 s.split('\n')
 ```

-The nice thing about map is that it will execute the function you pass to it in order.
+The nice thing about map is that it will execute the function you pass to it, you don't even need to return a value.
 And you can even get an index argument.

 ```js